• Skip to primary navigation

 Can I make this dish in advance?

-Yes, just cook as per the recipe instructions, allow to cool and then store in a covered container in the refrigerator for up to three days.
+Yes, cook as per the recipe instructions, allow it to cool and store it in a covered container in the refrigerator for up to three days.

 Reheat either in a pan on the stove or in the microwave.